Specification: Ballerina HTTP Library

 Hypermedia As the Engine Of Application State (HATEOAS) is one of the key principles in REST, which brings the connectedness to a set of scattered resources.
 It also brings direction as to what might user could do next.
 Similar to Web pages REST APIs becomes self-descriptive and dynamic along with this principle.

 As an initial support to HATEOAS, HTTP package has the ability to statically record the connectedness of resources through Links object.
 Links is a map of Link objects which represent the connectedness between resources.
-The Link record is defines as follows :
+The Link record is defined as follows :

 public type Link record {